amazon-ion/ion-docs/_books/ion-1-1/src/macros/tagless_encodings.md

 # Tagless Encodings

-Tagless encodings may be specified by type markers in template placeholders and in tagless-element sequences.
+Tagless encodings may be specified by encoding tags in template placeholders and in tagless-element sequences.
 In binary, this allows the opcode to be elided from the encoding of values that fill tagless slots.

 Consider the following data: